ForwardStar/gfe_driver/README.md

 There are three kinds of experiments that can be executed:

-- **Random Insertions, Get Neighbors and Deletions** : (1) insert all vertices and edges from an input graph in random order; (2) get neighbor edges of all vertices; (3) then delete all inserted edges in random order.
+- **Random Insertions and Deletions** : insert all vertices and edges from an input graph in random order; then delete all inserted edges in random order.
 ```
 ./gfe_driver -G /path/to/input/graph.properties -u -l <system_to_evaluate> -w <num_threads> -d output_results.sqlite3
 ```

-Specifically, ``get_neighbor`` task is triggered in lines 220-236 in `experiment/insert_only.cpp` and `delete` task is triggered in lines 238-274.
-You can comment them to execute only the tasks you want.

 - **Sequential Insertions and Deletions**: add ``--is_timestamped true`` option to insert or delete the edges in a timestamped order.
 ```
 ./gfe_driver -G /path/to/input/graph.properties -u -l <system_to_evaluate> -w <num_threads> -d output_results.sqlite3 --is_timestamped true
 ```

-- **Insertions only** : Comment lines 220-274 in `experiment/insert_only.cpp` and recompile the gfe-driver.
+- **Insertions only** : Comment lines 285-321 in `experiment/insert_only.cpp` and recompile the gfe-driver.
 It would insert all vertices and edges from an input graph, in a random order.
 Use the command:

 ```
 ./gfe_driver -G /path/to/input/graph.properties -u -l <system_to_evaluate> -w <num_threads> -d output_results.sqlite3